Frequently Asked Questions

 How can I get information about advertising in American Cinematographer?

-If you have a new product that would be of interest to filmmakers, please e-mail your press release to firstname.lastname@example.org and include all of your contact information, as well as at least one photo of your product.
-(Photos must be TIFF or JPEG files of at least 300 dpi.)
-Note that editorial content is organized roughly 3 months ahead of publication, so press releases are not published immediately.
-Furthermore, not all press releases submitted will be published.
+If you have a new product that would be of interest to filmmakers, please e-mail your press release to [email protected] and include all of your contact information, as well as at least one photo of your product.
+(Photos must be JPEGs of at least 300 dpi measuring no less than 4" x 6".)
+This content is generally published in the AC website first, and then a curated selection is printed in the magazine.
+Note that magazine editorial content is organized roughly three months ahead of publication, so press releases are not published immediately.
+Note that not all press releases submitted will be published.

-How can I get American Cinematographer to cover my latest project?
+How can I get American Cinematographer to do an article about my latest project?

-Competition for editorial coverage in AC is very keen, and we are most interested in productions that will be distributed or otherwise exhibited in the U.S., where most of our readers are located.
+Competition for editorial coverage in AC is fierce, and we are primarily interested in productions that will be distributed or otherwise exhibited in the U.S., where most of our readers are located.
 If you have a well-shot project that meets that requirement, the best first step is to show it to us.
-Send us details about L.A. screenings, or mail us a DVD: AC Editors, 1782 N. Orange Dr., Los Angeles, CA, 90028.
+Send us details about L.A. screenings or a screening link at [email protected], or mail us a DVD/Blu-ray: AC Editors, 1782 N. Orange Dr., Los Angeles, CA, 90028.
 Be sure to include your contact information (or, if you are not the cinematographer, the cinematographer’s contact information).
-We are unable to personally acknowledge DVD submissions, and they will only be returned if you include a self-addressed, postage-paid mailer.
+We are unable to personally acknowledge physical media submissions, and they will only be returned if you include a self-addressed, postage-paid mailer.

-To write for AC, you must possess solid writing and reporting skills and, especially, a thorough understanding of cinematography tools and techniques.
+To become an AC contributor, you must possess solid writing and reporting skills and, especially, a thorough understanding of cinematography tools and techniques.
 If you meet these requirements, mail us your résumé, one unedited journalistic writing sample, two published journalistic writing samples, and the names and phone numbers of three professional references.
 (Screenwriting samples will not be considered.)
-We do not accept applications via e-mail.
-Mail your materials to: AC Editors, 1782 N. Orange Dr., Los Angeles, CA, 90028.
+We do not accept applications via email.
+Send your hard-copy materials to: AC Editors, 1782 N. Orange Dr., Los Angeles, CA, 90028.
 We are unable to personally acknowledge applications, and your materials will only be returned if you include a self-addressed, postage-paid mailer.
 If we decide to try you out, we will contact you.
-Please do not call us.
+Note that we do not accept unsolicited storied for publication.

-Where can I send a letter to American Cinematographer’s editor?
+Where can I send a letter or comment to American Cinematographer’s editor?

-Letters can be submitted by fax at (323) 876-4973 or by mail to AC Editors, 1782 N. Orange Dr., Los Angeles, CA, 90028.
+Letters can be submitted via mail to AC Editors, 1782 N. Orange Dr., Los Angeles, CA, 90028 or by email to [email protected].
 Please include your name, address and daytime telephone number.
 If we publish your letter, we reserve the right to edit it for length and clarity.

-Our festival attendance varies from year to year, but we typically cover the Sundance Film Festival and also attend the AFI Fest, Camerimage and the New York Film Festival.
-We have also attended New Directors/New Films, SxSW, Cannes, Telluride, the L.A.
+Our festival attendance varies from year to year, but we typically attand the Sundance Film Festival, Camerimage and the New York Film Festival.
+We have also attended New Directors/New Films, SxSW, Cannes, Toronto, Telluride, the L.A.
 Film Festival, Berlinale and the Seattle Film Festival.
+We primarily use these events to count subjects for future coverage.

-Can I purchase an older issue of American Cinematographer at the ASC Store?
+Can I purchase older issues of American Cinematographer at the ASC Store?

 I’m looking for a specific American Cinematographer article but can’t remember when it was published.
 Can you help me find it?

-We are unable to facilitate research requests on site, but we can search our index for you.
 Please bear in mind that AC dates back to 1920, and while archival efforts are underway the collection is currently only partially indexed.
 The more specific your request is, the faster we can help you.
 Helpful details include the cinematographer’s name, the title of the film or TV show (or the subject of the article), and the approximate year of publication.
 For assistance, please call our Circulation Department during business hours 09:00 AM - 05:00 PM (PST), Monday- Friday at (323) 969-4333 or toll-free in the U.S. at (800) 448-0145.
-Please note that many university libraries, metropolitan libraries, and arts libraries (such as the Academy’s Margaret Herrick Library in Beverly Hills) carry AC and are open to the public.
+Please note that many university libraries, metropolitan libraries, and arts libraries — such as the Academy’s Margaret Herrick Library in Beverly Hills, Calif. — carry AC and are open to the public.
 The Herrick Library is open to anyone with a photo ID.
 For more information, visit http://www.oscars.org/library/.

 Can I get a reprint or PDF file of the article American Cinematographer published about my film (or company)?

-Can I obtain permission to republish an American Cinematographer article or include it in my course syllabus?
+Can I obtain permission to republish an American Cinematographer article?

 How can I change the address you have on file for me?